jotavare/jotavare.github.io/docs/x86_assembly_nasm/binary_basics/binary_numbers_overview.md

 - The rightmost digit represents **10^0**, which equals **1**.

 <div class="code-example" markdown="1">
-When we sum up these values:
+When I sum up these values:
 </div>
 ```
 > (1x10^1) + (3x10^0)